 Workers Comp Reserves – The Skinny

-Reserving is actually an art of sorts.
-As I had told three different reporters this week, we all heal much differently.
-Our healing and return to work abilities vary as much as DNA varies which is greatly.
+Reserving is an art of sorts.
+As I told three different reporters this week, we all heal much differently.
+Our healing and return to work abilities vary as much as our DNA varies – a great amount.

 How do you establish a working relationship with your Workers Comp adjuster?
 This post is getting long.
 I will leave that for the next one.
 Class Codes 8810 and 8742 will have to wait.